evaham1/atac_neural_plate_border/README.md

 how to just reproduce everything exactly - just change run script and profile how to adjust things like data and params, see read mes for each one can also just use the r or python scripts independently, have been made as generalisable as possible (eg converting seurat/scanpy scripts)

+data is read in using sample sheets for multiple samples and the profile with channels for params/reference genomes/etc explain how to edit these if just changing input data